SteamKaibz/DE_AdvancedOptionsModPublic/README.md

 - [MinHook](https://github.com/TsudaKageyu/minhook) - Used for functions hooking
 - [nlohmann Json](https://github.com/nlohmann/json) - Json library

-- Thanks to https://github.com/belazr for UniversalHook fixes and general contributions
+- Thanks to https://github.com/belazr for UniversalHook fixes and general contributions.
-- Thanks to https://github.com/Decimation for advices and improvements
+- Thanks to https://github.com/Decimation for advices and improvements.
-- Thanks to MethanHydrat for getting me into modding and his work/advices
+- Thanks to MethanHydrat for getting me into modding and his work/advices.
+- Thanks to SamPt for his advices/feedback.
 - Thanks to Chrispy for his work on Meathook mod.
-- Thanks to Sunbeam for all the knowledge he shared
+- Thanks to Sunbeam for all the knowledge he shared;